14pritam/Payload/clickjacking/README.md

 2. SAMEORIGIN : which only allows the current site to frame the content.
 3. ALLOW-FROM uri : which permits the specified 'uri' to frame this page. (e.g., ALLOW-FROM http://www.example.com ).

+### Example :
+Website A : A website vulnerable to clickjacking which says that "You won a free iPhone!" so that the victim gets lured by "Claiming the Prize!"
+Website B: It is an attacker controlled website wherein you have the option to "Pay" This is the exact scenario of how Clickjacking works.
+Attackers create an attractive website, in our case website A, to lure the victim.
+Create an iframe and load it in the attacker controlled domain which is website B.
+In this manner the attacker manages to fool the victim and make him pay while attracting him for a free prize!
+So this is how Clickjacking attack is performed.